Plan a Pillar + Cluster Content Strategy with AI

 Before you start

 • List your existing pillars and your top 10 highest-traffic articles.
-The plan extends from strength, not blank slate.
+The plan extends from strength, not a blank slate.

-• Decide your capacity honestly: how many articles per week can you actually ship at quality?
+• Decide your capacity honestly: how many articles per week can you ship at quality?
 Plan for 70% of that number to leave room for editing and unforeseen depth.

 • Define what “winning” looks like per pillar: ranking the pillar page, ranking 5 cluster pages, or hitting a traffic target.